satorici/satori-cli/src/satoricli/docs/language_playbooks.md

 #### Public Playbooks

+At Satori we have defined multiple playbooks to execute some of the most common functionalities of devops and secdevops processes, such as:
+- Static source code analyzers
+- Dynamic security testing
+- Third party libraries checks

-You can check the list of public playbooks with the command:
+You can check the complete list of public playbooks with the command:

 `satori-cli playbook --public`